Ah, the summer tomatoes are so flavorful! I often make tomato preserve to keep eating them past their season.

-- You might chose to peel the tomatoes or not, it totally depends on your how you are going to use them, your preferences and whether or not you have time for this.
+- You might choose to peel the tomatoes or not.
+It totally depends on how you will use them, your preferences, and whether or not you have time for this.

-- In a large skillet or pot, over medium heat warm up the oil and sauté the onions.
+- Over medium heat, warm up the oil and sauté the onions in a large skillet or pot.

-- Take a jar out of the water while it’s hot, empty the water and pour the sauce in right away.
-Both the jar and tomato sauce should still be hot to ensure they are both bacteria free.
-Close the lid to your jar, turn upside down and place on a towel or to cool.
+- Remove a jar from the water while it’s hot, empty it, and pour the sauce in immediately.
+The jar and tomato sauce should still be hot to ensure you don’t introduce bacteria.
+Close the jar with a lid, turn it upside down, and let it cool.

-- Once cool to the touch, store your tomato sauce in a pantry.
-Use in recipes until those great fresh tomatoes show up again in your local farmer’s market!
-(Borsch, Chakhokhbili)
+- Once cool to the touch, store your tomato sauce in a pantry or fridge.
+Use in recipes like Borsch, Chakhokhbili, or Red Lentil Soup.